sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 As [wikipedia](https://en.wikipedia.org/wiki/Path_(graph_theory)#Walk,_trail,_and_path) shows, whether path can "pass the same vertex" depends on the definition.
 IMHO in the daily life problem, the graph is probably one *simple graph* because it seems weird to loop at one middle point when we want to get to one destination (no loop) and only considers one candidate path between each vertex (not one multigraph).
 Then the case in Guy's example is impossible.

 IMHO, we can show we can only decrease *by one* since one edge can be only incident with at most 2 components (if 1, then the SCC number stay the same.) and influence them (i.e. [contract](https://en.wikipedia.org/wiki/Edge_contraction#) them if thinking of the SCC as one vertex as the [Boruvka’s Algorithm](https://community.wvu.edu/~krsubramani/courses/fa01/random/lecnotes/lec11/MST.pdf) does).

+I give one summary for the chat between OP and A.S which has [one valuable image](https://chat.stackexchange.com/transcript/message/8438683#8438683) for explanation.
+If the original graph $G$ has one cycle $C$.
+Then take arbitrary 2 adjacent vertices $v,w$ (we can also take one pair not adjacent.
+For simplicity, I assume adjacent) inside this cycle.
+Then 2 cycles are created.
+One is the multiedge $(v,w)$, while the other is $C-\{v,w\}+\{v,w\}^{(*)}$ where the superscript $(*)$ shows whether the edge is in the original graph.
+This is contradiction.
+So $G$ is acyclic.

+@AmelioVazquez-Reina In [wikipedia](https://en.wikipedia.org/wiki/B-tree#Definition) it says about B-tree "In Knuth's terminology, the *"leaf"* nodes are the *actual data* objects / chunks".
+Could you offer some references?

+IMHO 1. more specially, the graph has no cycles because one mere cycle has $\delta(G)=2$ and we have one more besides the cycle which causes the degree can be 3.
+2. $\delta(G)=1$ implies it may be a tree with leaves and the proof of the acyclic property verifies this.
 # outline
 much of chapter 2,5,6 have been learned before.
 - By [this](https://www.reddit.com/r/learnmath/comments/s4hunt/how_long_does_it_take_for_average_person_to_learn/)